Eric Hood Allegedly Tried To Steal A Car With Kids Still Inside, Was Beaten To Death By Crowd of Onlookers

-A Philadelphia man was beaten to death by a crowd of onlookers after he tried to carjack a vehicle with children still inside, ABC News reports.
+A Philadelphia man was beaten to death by a crowd of onlookers after he allegedly tried to carjack a vehicle with children still inside, ABC News reports.

-Authorities say that on Thursday night at about 9:50 p.m., two unidentified parents had gone into a store, and had left three kids in the car.
+Authorities say that on Thursday night at about 9:50 p.m., the incident went down.
+According to WFXG-TV, a woman drove with her three kids to a pizza place, where the children’s dad worked.
+She parked the car, engine running, with the kids still inside, to go into the pizza place and visit with the kids’ dad.
 That’s when a man, identified as Eric Hood, allegedly jumped into the car and attempted to drive off.

 He didn’t get far.
 The parents were able to stop the car at a red light and pull Hood out.
 Hood attempted to flee on foot, but he was soon surrounded by an angry mob that kicked and punched him repeatedly until the police arrived and put a stop to it.